GentryRiggen/gentryriggen.com/README.md

 ## GentryRiggen.com

-Currently written with React, Redux and Firebase
+A React app written in TypeScript and hosted on Firebase